YoussefDaoud99/A-simplified-implemented-version-of-nethack-game/readme.md

-          Welcome to Nethack

-This is a simplified version of Nethack game.
+This implementation is a simplified version of Nethack game.
 The main implementation is pyhack.py file.
 To try the game run main.py.